My Interview with "Dnevno," Zagreb. 12.12.2012

 A prison sentence has not changed since the first emergence of a state.
 It is cruel and unnecessary.
 I have proposed that a record is kept of how much each man contributes to improving or damaging society.
 All the good that a man commits will bring him the points of past work, and every evil which he commits will take away past work points from him.
 To achieve such a system it would be necessary to conduct a study of value categories, and the results of such a study will have to be accepted by the people in a referendum.
-Points of past work can be a secret known only to the man who owns them, but if a man commits great inconveniences, such as cause crime, and if he falls into a negative value of the past work points, then these points will no longer be a secret.
+Points of past work can be a secret known only to the man who owns them, but if a man commits great inconveniences, such as to cause crime, and if he falls into a negative value of the past work points, then these points will no longer be a secret.
 I suggest that people who fall into a negative value of past work points are forced to wear distinctive clothing.
-In the system I proposed they would be very ashamed of such clothing so that it can be a more severe punishment than a prison.
+In the system, I proposed they would be very ashamed of such clothing so that it can be a more severe punishment than prison.
 Prisons will not be needed.
-People will be able to get rid of these clothes only through highly productive work and very good behavior in society.
+People will be able to get rid of these clothes only through highly productive work and outstanding behaviour in society.

 You advocate for direct democracy.
-However, in a referendum everyone would not have equal rights to vote, even though all would have the right to vote, regardless of age.
+However, in a referendum, everyone would not have equal rights to vote, even though all would have the right to vote, regardless of age.
 Please explain it a bit.

 I contacted a multitude of prominent politicians in the world and in Croatia, as well as political parties, but did not receive answers from them.
-It is no wonder because politicians, no matter how much they welcome the public good, they primarily represent their own good.
+It is no wonder because politicians, no matter how much they welcome the public good, they primarily represent their own right.
 They do not like my system because it abolishes privileges.
-Politicians will continue to make decisions on behalf of society, but for the first time in history they would bear responsibility to each individual for what they do.
+Politicians will continue to make decisions on behalf of society, but for the first time in history, they would bear a responsibility to each individual for what they do.

 Each person will receive an equal right to give a monetary reward or punishment to any individual in society.
-This amount will be very small, let’s say one dollar or one point of past work.
+This amount will be minimal, let’s say one dollar or one point of past work.
 What would we end up with?
 All people will try to minimize inconveniences and maximize conveniences to other people.
 A politician who displeases the people can be punished by a large number of individuals with a large sum of dollars altogether or by a large amount of past work points.
 Incompetent politicians and liars will quickly abandon the policy, only the fittest and bravest will dare to lead the people.
 So it is no wonder why the privileged politicians do not like me.
 I think the changes that I have proposed will have to be accepted directly by the people because authorities do not like my social system.